 - Ask an Expert: Sometimes we forget in this age of Internet research that we can actually ask an expert for help.
 There are plenty of places both on and off the Web that you can tap into to find expert help for any kind of research topic that you can think of.

-10. Piggyback on Other People's SearchesOne of my favorite things about Web search right now is the ability to harvest other people's Web searches all over the Web with the power of social bookmarking and social networking.
+10. Use what other people have already doneOne of my favorite things about Web search right now is the ability to harvest other people's Web searches all over the Web with the power of social bookmarking and social networking.

 What are Other People Searching For?

 - Social Bookmarking Sites: These are sites that allow users to post their favorite sites, using tags (or keywords) to categorize and organize them; then other users can take these bookmarks and add them to their own collection or share them.

 - What is Social Networking?: You might have heard the term "social networking" in your travels on the Web.
 What does this mean?